A Time-Asymmetric Process in Central Force Scatterings

-The exact opposite effect holds in the second case, where $m_{2}$ is moving towards $m_{1}$.
-In this case, $m_{1}$ enters the potential well set up by $m_{2}$ and, as in the previous case, gains kinetic energy so long as it is approaching the minimum distance between the two masses.
-However, on the way out of the well it faces a more demanding climb as $m_{2}$ is on average closer to it and the potential well is steeper and deeper than before.
-Therefore, in the case that the big mass is \textit{transversely approaching} the particle (Figure \ref{fig:nonlinearity}), the small particle emerges with a \textit{loss} in the kinetic energy i.e. $\frac{1}{2}m_{1}|v_{m_{1}}|_{-\infty}^{2}>\frac{1}{2}m_{1}|v_{m_{1}}|_{+\infty}^{2}$ .
+The exact opposite effect holds in the second case, where $m_{1}$ is moving towards $m_{2}$.
+In this case, $m_{2}$ enters the potential well set up by $m_{1}$ and, as in the previous case, gains kinetic energy so long as it is approaching the minimum distance between the two masses.
+However, on the way out it faces a more demanding climb as $m_{1}$ is on average closer to it and the potential well is steeper and deeper than before ($\Delta E_{\mbox{approach}}$ in Fig. \ref{fig:nonlinearity}).
+Therefore, in the case that the large mass is \textit{transversely approaching}, the small particle emerges with a \textit{loss} in the kinetic energy i.e. $\frac{1}{2}m_{2}|v_{m_{2}}|_{-\infty}^{2}>\frac{1}{2}m_{2}|v_{m_{2}}|_{+\infty}^{2}$ .

 The point however is that the two cases are not symmetric. \textit{The decreasing of the magnitude of the force with distance breaks the symmetry between the two cases}.
-This is shown in Figure \ref{fig:nonlinearity}: In an attractive force field, $m_{1}$ has a greater loss (in magnitude) of energy when $m_{2}$ approaches it than a gain (in magnitude) when $m_{2}$ recedes away from it.
-This asymmetry, deduced from dynamical principles, has consequences for the statistical mechanics of $m_{1}$ that we will explore.
+This is shown in Fig. \ref{fig:nonlinearity}: In an attractive force field, $m_{2}$ has a greater loss (in magnitude) of energy when $m_{1}$ approaches it than a gain (in magnitude) when $m_{1}$ recedes away from it.
+This asymmetry, deduced from dynamical principles, has consequences for the statistical mechanics of $m_{2}$.

-In repulsive force fields, $\alpha>0$, the potential in Figure \ref{fig:nonlinearity} flips about the horizontal axis.
+In repulsive force fields, $\alpha>0$, the potential in Fig. \ref{fig:nonlinearity} flips about the horizontal axis.
 Therefore the phenomenology is the exact opposite.
 Namely, the particle has a larger gain than loss.

-So far we have described a purely dynamical phenomena where $m_{2}$ collides softly and transversely with $m_{1}$.
-Clearly if a very fast small particle (e.g., an electron) zips through a dilute soup of big masses (e.g, massive ions or stars in a galaxy) that randomly either approach it or move away from it in the manner described above, the small mass statistically loses (gains) energy to (from) the big masses when the force fields are attractive (repulsive).
+So far we have described a purely dynamical phenomena where $m_{2}$ collides softly and transversely with $m_{1}$ where a very fast small particle (e.g., an electron) zips through a dilute soup of big masses (e.g, massive ions or stars in a galaxy) that randomly either approach it or move away from it.
+The small mass statistically loses (gains) energy to (from) the big masses when the force fields are attractive (repulsive).

-The fact that a high speed particle with low energy can lose or gain energy by scattering from larger masses with higher energies is not new.
-In the gravity assist or the slingshot effect, a satellite can be carefully steered so that, by elastically scattering from a planet or a star that is moving along or opposite to the direction of its asymptotic motion ($t\rightarrow\infty$), it acquires a boost in energy or brakes to save fuel \cite{slingshot}.
-The intuition in gravity assist, as in this work, is that to boost the energy of the satellite we have to throw it behind the approaching planet and vice versa \cite{slingshot_Teacher}.
-Slingshot effect, however, is not a net statistical effect resulting from an underlying random process.